Why Is My Magnolia Not Flowering?

 A second possible cause of flowering deficiency is inadequate soil.
 Magnolia prefers well-drained, moist, and nutritious soil with a pH of 5.5-7.0.

-If the soil holds water for too long, the tree may suffer from root rot.
+The tree may suffer from root rot if the soil holds water for too long.
 As a result, it will not be able to flower abundantly.

 How to fix

-If the ground around the magnolia is constantly wet because of its proximity to water sources, get the water any way possible away from the tree.
-Next spring, transplant it to a less wet location.
+If the ground around the magnolia is constantly wet because of its proximity to water sources, get the water away from the tree in any way possible.
+Next spring, transplant it to a less damp location.

 Check the pH of your soil using commercially available soil testing kits.
 If it is above 7.0, use a soil acidifier to lower it.
 If the pH is below 5.5, use garden lime to raise it.